Telling people to “build an inbound sales and marketing funnel” is HORRIBLE advice.

 Many companies create content to drive traffic to their website.
 However, with traffic as the end goal, many them find themselves scratching their heads about the high number of visitors and low conversion rates.

-At Uhuru, we create solid inbound sales funnel first, and then worry about optimizing it for SEO.
+At Uhuru, we create solid inbound sales funnels first, and then worry about optimizing it for SEO.

 Creating content that drives traffic is only the beginning.
 You need to be creating content that nurtures that traffic toward a conversion effectively and automatically.